 Reduces the risk of dementia

 In a 2006 study conducted in Australia, researchers documented the lifestyles of over 2,800 people over the age of 60, for 16 years.
 They concluded that physical activity – especially gardening – helps reduce the risk of dementia by 36 per cent.

 Helps maintain physical health

 Gardening is considered to be a good workout.
 It is said that just one hour of gardening can burn up to 330 calories.
 So, why go to the gym when you have a free one waiting for you at home?
 The US National Institute of Health recommends 30-45 mins of gardening, four to five times a week, to keep you healthy and fit besides improving strength and dexterity.
-The regular exercises done while gardening, are also found to reduce the risk of stroke and heart attack by 30 per cent in people over 60.
+Regular exercises are done while gardening is also found to reduce the risk of stroke and heart attack by 30 per cent in people over 60.

 Absorption of Vitamin D

 While gardening, we are exposed to abundant sunlight, a brilliant source of Vitamin D, which helps increase the bodies’ calcium levels.
 This, in turn, is beneficial for our immune system and help in building our bones.

 Osteoporosis – a common disorder amongst the elderly – causes the bones to weaken and become fragile, making them prone to fractures.
 Gardening promotes repetitive activities, giving our bones a good workout thus keeping us healthy and strong.
 Therefore, it reduces the risk of developing osteoporosis.